62 Walnford Rd.

 Historic Walnford contains the farmhouse of Richard Waln, a prosperous Quaker merchant.
 Richard bought this property in 1772, and work was begun on the house (pictured above) in 1773.
 He and his wife Elizabeth began living here in 1774.

 As a Quaker, Richard was a pacifist, and refused to take sides in the Revolutionary War.
-Because of this, Waln was classified as a Tory, and arrested on July 21, 1777.
-On October 11, he refused to affirm his allegiance to the government.
+Because of this, Waln was classified as a Tory, and arrested.
+He then refused to affirm his allegiance to the government.

 The Journal of Elizabeth Drinker, a friend and neighbor of the Waln's, provides us with details about what happened to Richard at this time.
 In her October 22, 1777 entry, she wrote, "...
 Richard Waln is taken up, and sent to New York.
 He had his choice of 3 things, either to go to Jail, take ye Test, or go within ye English lines.
 Ye latter was chosen." [the 'Test' referred to was an Oath of Allegiance]